Varicose vein strippingDefinition:

 On the day of your surgery:

-- You will usually be asked not to drink or eat anything for at least 6 - 8 hours before surgery.
+- You will likely be asked not to drink or eat anything for at least 6 to 8 hours before surgery.

 - Take your prescribed medications with a small sip of water.